-New Employees shall serve a probationary period of 540 hours or four (4) months, whichever is shorter.
+New Employees shall serve a probationary period of four (4) months, which is defined as 122 days.
 At the conclusion of that period, the Employee shall be certified as a permanent Employee.

 Article III.
 Management Rights.

 Section 3.01 Retention of Management Prerogatives.